-The University of Tennessee announced on Dec.
-7, 2012 the hiring of Butch Jones as the 24th head football coach of the Vols.
-Jones owns a 55-34 record (.618) in seven seasons as a head coach, and his teams have earned bowl appearances in five of his seven seasons as a head coach.
-Jones is 34-18 (.654) in conference play and both 44-2 when leading at halftime and 45-3 when leading after three quarters.
+Jones owns a 62-40 record (.608) in eight seasons as a head coach, and his teams have earned bowl appearances in six of his eight seasons as a head coach.
+Jones is 37-23 (.617) in conference play and both 51-3 when leading at halftime and 51-4 when leading after three quarters.
 Jones joined UT from the University of Cincinnati, where he finished with a 23-14 record (.657) in three seasons with the Bearcats.

-UT rushed for 2,261 yards, the most for the Vols since 2004 and their second-highest total since 1999.
+UT rushed for 2,261 yards in 2013, the most for the Vols since 2004 and their second-highest total since 1999.
 The Vols' opportunistic defense in 2013 forced 25 turnovers, tied for the second-most by a UT defense since 2005.
 UT also played the toughest schedule in the nation in 2013, including seven ranked teams.

-Jones was also the head coach for three years at Central Michigan (27-13, .675, from 2007-09).
-He has won at least eight games in five of his six years as a head coach, including three seasons of nine-plus wins in the last four years (2009, 2011, 2012).
-Jones also has won 10 or more games twice, finishing 11-2 at Central Michigan in 2009 and posting a 10-3 record and top 25 final national ranking with Cincinnati in 2011.
-Jones has also finished the season ranked in the top 25 in three of the last four seasons (2009 with Central Michigan and 2011 and 2012 at Cincinnati).
+Jones was also the head coach for three years at Central Michigan (27-13, .675, from 2007-09) and has posted three nine-win seasons (2009, 2011, 2012) and a pair of 10-win seasons, finishing 11-2 at CMU in 2009 and posting a 10-3 record and top 25 final national ranking with Cincinnati in 2011.
+Jones has also finished the season ranked in the top 25 in three of four seasons from 2009-12 (2009 with CMU and 2011-12 at Cincinnati).

-Cincinnati placed eight players on the All-Big East Conference team from 2011-12, including Big East Offensive Player of the Year Isaiah Pead and Big East Co-Defensive Player of the Year Derek Wolfe in 2011.
+The 2011 UC team was the most improved team from a BCS conference in 2011, finishing 10-3 and six wins better than the 4-8 finish in 2010.
+Cincinnati also recorded its first bowl win over a BCS opponent, defeating Vanderbilt 31-24 in the Liberty Bowl.
+UC placed eight players on the All-Big East Conference team from 2011-12, including Big East Offensive Player of the Year Isaiah Pead and Big East Co-Defensive Player of the Year Derek Wolfe in 2011.

 Before accepting the head coaching position at Cincinnati, Jones's 27-13 record at Central Michigan included a pair of MAC titles, three consecutive bowl appearances, and a No. 23 postseason ranking in 2009.
 The Chippewas were 22-3 in the MAC during his tenure, and he was the only head coach to lead the program to consecutive bowl games as well as the first in the history of the MAC to do so in his first three seasons.

 Jones is a 1990 graduate of Ferris State University in Michigan, where he was a two-year letterman on the football team.
 His original entry into the coaching ranks was as an intern with the Tampa Bay Buccaneers from 1987-89.
-Jones and his wife, Barb, are the parents of three sons: Alex (16), Adam (12), and Andrew (7).
+Jones and his wife, Barb, are the parents of three sons: Alex (17), Adam (13), and Andrew (7).